- This event has passed.

 Day of Remembrance is sponsored by the Chicago Japanese American Council, the Chicago Japanese American Historical Society, the Japanese American Citizen League–Chicago Chapter, the Japanese American Service Committee, and the Japanese Mutual Aid Society of Chicago.

-*Advance Registration Required – you may register using the Chicago History Museum link below, or by calling the museum (312-642-4600) during operating hours.
+*Advance Registration Required – you may register at the Chicago History Museum event page, or by calling the museum (312-642-4600) during operating hours.